 Losing your mucus plug is just one more weird thing that happens to your vagina during pregnancy.
-And though you may not learn about the mucus plug until late in your pregnancy, it has been quietly protecting your baby for many months.
+And though you may not learn about tit until late in your pregnancy, it has been quietly protecting your baby for many months.

 If you’re getting close to giving birth, you might be wondering: What is a mucus plug?
 (Or more importantly: When will it come out—and what does that mean for labor?)

 This post will cover:

 - Everything you need to know about the mucus plug

 - How to know when you’ve lost your mucus plug